JVsup/spt-hephaestus-presets/README.md

 - **Test Drive questline** – Mainly for convenience; the presets use the exact guns you receive when accepting the quest.
 - **Hell on Earth quest** – Included for good measure.

-### TONY

-- A random custom trader wants a **red AK**.
-Since it’s made from vanilla parts, I threw it in as well.

 ---

 ## Troubleshooting

 No idea — it should work out of the box.
 If you don’t see the presets in-game, check the file paths.
-For example, if the mod folder is renamed for any reason in the future, you may need to move the files manually to their correct destination.
+For example, if the main mod folder is renamed for any reason in the future, you may need to move the files manually to their correct destination.